Who Is Administering Your Botox? Why Credentials Matter

 Health care professionals who are trained and qualified are generally given the license to administer Botox.
 They include nurses and medical assistants.
 In some states, only licensed physicians are allowed to administer Botox.
 Some training facilities offers a single day courses to give a training in Botox injections.
 In most cases, even the health care professionals are required to take such courses before a license is issued.
 They receive training in technical aspects of Botox and dermal fillers.
-The cost of one day training can be as high as $1500.

 In states where health care professionals other than physician or doctor are allowed to inject Botox, careful supervision of physician or doctor is demanded.
 California, Texas, Oklahoma and Florida are such states.
 Manufacturers do not supply Botox to drug retails, hence only the doctor is allowed to place orders.
 Beauty care and spa professionals can only work in partnership with a trained professional to administer Botox.
 They are not allowed to independently use Botox in services they provide.

 Such stringent measures have been placed in order to prevent the public from abusing the drug which can indeed prove to be harmful if wrongly used.
 All of our facilities in cities Virginia and Maryland employ trained professionals who are licensed to inject Botox under the supervision of surgeons like Dr. Franklin D. Richards and Dr. A. Dean Jabs.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/ Serving patients in and around Northern Virginia, Maryland, Washington DC, McLean, Bethesda, Fairfax County, Rockville, Alexandria, Chevy Chase and Potomac.